Skip to Content

 Manufacturing costs

-The price set by manufacturers based on R&D, raw materials, labor costs, manufacturing complexity, regulatory requirements, logistics, overhead, and competitive market dynamics
+The price set by manufacturers based on research & development, raw materials, labor costs, manufacturing complexity, regulatory requirements, logistics, overhead, and competitive market dynamics

 02